lag13/git-experimenting/README.md

 Or more specifically, does circleci use git with the lfs extension?

 The answer is yes, circleci does use git with the lfs extension.
+Actually, I'm not sure.